samuelweiler/bulk-rr/draft-woodworth-bulk-rr.md

 delegated to another customer or SWIP will be automatically overridden.

-When compared with bind's $GENERATE statement, if a singleton record such as CNAME appears within a $GENERATE range, either the CNAME or
+When compared with BIND's $GENERATE statement, if a singleton record such as CNAME appears within a $GENERATE range, either the CNAME or
 $GENERATE becomes invalid.
 While a BULK record range would automatically notch out the CNAME without user intervention or